Therapy for Adults

 Social Skills Group

 The overriding goal is to give the children an opportunity to experience success in a social setting in an effort to shift their inner working model to a more positive, functional one.
-Children between the ages of 6-14 are considered for admittance.
-Currently, the program is offered once every other week during the academic year and weekly during the summer.
-For more information, please contact Melissa Nichols, MA, LMFT at Melissa@familyattachment.com or 952-475-2818, ext.
-10.
+Children between the ages of 6 and 14 are considered for admittance.
+Currently, the program is offered one day per week in the summer months and every other week in the academic year.
+For information on fees, please see the fee schedule.